RACV Logo

 Day 16: Buenos Aires

-This morning fly from Mendoza to Buenos Aires and then spend the afternoon soaking up the Argentinean capital’s mix of European and Latin culture on an orientation walk with your leader.
-Visit Florida Street, National Congress and the presidential palace of the Casa Rosada (Pink House) in the Plaza de Mayo.
-If there’s time, your group may get to visit the Obelisk as well.
+Today, fly from Mendoza to Buenos Aires and then spend the afternoon soaking up the Argentine capital’s mix of European and Latin culture on an orientation walk with your leader around the fashionable neighbourhood of Palermo.
+Palermo is a lively area of the city known for fashion, design, green spaces and a thriving dining and nightlife scene.
+If you look around, you’ll find traditional houses that have been converted into boutiques and bars, creating a bohemian vibe.
 The evening is free to explore at your own pace.
-Maybe visit a tango bar, attend a football match, or find a great local eatery and set up shop.
+Maybe visit a tango bar, attend a football match or find a great local eatery and set up shop.

 Day 17: Buenos Aires